Comparative studies in entrepreneurship ecosystems between Edinburgh UK, and Cairo, Egypt; both regions facing uncertain future prospects

 I travelled to the UK for my master's degree, graduating with another thesis distinction in the area of comparative studies between employees & entrepreneurs each to choose his own career path in relation to the other; published in the WASET journal issue of 2013, under the title of why entrepreneurship is not seen as attractive.

-Not only living in theory, I eagerly decided to practice entrepreneurship by leading the business and research department section at Archplan, establishing a new HR system and upgrading the company's performance by engaging in Q&V standards of 2001–2015, leaving a footprint which developed me personally and the company also.
+Not only living in theory, I eagerly decided to practice entrepreneurship by leading the business and research department section at Archplan, establishing a new HR system and upgrading the company's performance by engaging in Q&V standards of 2001–2015, leaving a footprint which developed me personally and also the company.

 Once again, the economic boost of Egypt since 2015 and the introduction of the entrepreneurship ecosystem in the field recently triggered me to do my PhD especially as I am imbued with the love of researching within the deep existential themes of life.